rwjblue-glean/api-client-examples/java/README.md

 ## Notes

 - All examples read credentials from environment variables for security
 - Make sure your API token has the necessary permissions for the operations you're testing
 - The examples use debug logging to help you see the HTTP requests being made
+- The Java examples automatically build the Glean API client library using Gradle's composite build feature